 S:> Towards the end of 2019, we bought our first home.
 This purchase drained our savings accounts to less than 2 months’ expenses.
 We are not used to this, and although we are not as intentional in spending as we want, we still live with a significant cash cushion.
 The fear of not having the ability to pay our bills worries us.

-We will be spending the holiday season house-poor and paycheck to paycheck.
+We just spent the holiday season house-poor and paycheck to paycheck.
 This problem is made more difficult by the recent virus outbreak.
 My wife lost her job, and I cut my pay because fewer visits are needed.
 As a result, we now experience some feelings of insecurity around money.

-I came across Financial Independence on a personal finance podcast I have been following.
-We were implementing some of the hacks they are teaching, but maybe it’s time to take them to the next level.
+I came across Financial Independence on a personal finance podcast I have followed.
+We were implementing some of the hacks they teach, but maybe it’s time to take them to the next level.
 Could Financial Independence be for us too?

 If not, things still must change.
 If we continue with the status quo, we will eventually run out of money.
 Getting in debt will be our only option from that point on.